-A biker's worst nightmare.
-High speed highway, no shoulder, guard railing.
+A biker's worst nightmare; High speed highway, no shoulder with a guard rail.
 You're literally taking your life in your hands running the gauntlet on this baby.
 Due to the fire re-route, this lovely little run when on for several miles.
 Give me a 9% climb on a 'crapple' road over this any day of the week.

 A bike tour favorite.
 Hungry Bear right off the highway will fill you chock full of necessary calories.

 When the food and brew arrived, I wolfed it all down while relaxing in a sun drenched patio area.
-I wanted to take a nap right then and there, but figured that was probably not a good idea.
+I wanted to take a nap right then and there, but figured that might have been rude.